scottishgovernment/resources.mygov.scot/_additional/standards-endorsement.md

 - Identify stages from initial suggestion through to implementation and review;
 - Suggest activities to be undertaken at each stage;
 - Provide a suitable level of assurance to the Scottish public sector that endorsed standards are appropriate to their needs and that meeting those standards is acheivable;
-- Ensure transaprency and equitability.
+- Ensure transparency and equitability.

 ## Roles and Responsibilities